 - Ability to connect to PC/Mac/Smartphone to edit presets

-- ‘TonePrint’ feature allows you to download presets from other guitarists including well known guitarists
+- Download presets from other guitarists including well-known guitarists

 In terms of flexibility, the Flashback X4 wins hands down.

 Check out the price and full details of the Flashback X4 here (link to Amazon).

 Many delay pedals allow you to save presets.
 Multi-effects pedals such as the HX Effects are perfect for this as you can save as many presets as you need.
 One pedal that stands out for its use of presets is the Nova Delay by TC Electronic.

 The Nova Delay is promoted as a ‘Programmable Digital Delay’ and that label really fits.
 You’re able to save independent delay times for each preset or you can share a delay time between presets.

 Sharing delay times across presets is a great way to access different delay effects while keeping the delay times synced to the song you’re playing.

 It should be clear from the below image how much control you have with the Nova Delay: